ericmjl/pyflatten/README.md

 A utility for flattening nested data structures into an array, and providing an "un-flattening" function to get back the original.

+One potential application of this is in being able to do optimization on complex data structures.
+Gradient calculations often require a single vector of parameters; flattening a complex data structure enables this.

 ## package authors

 I dare not take credit for the idea or code.
 Original heroes are: